Act III Theatres: Formation of Act III Theatres

+Allegations of illegal buyout efforts

+In November 1992, a lawsuit was filed by the Plitt Amusement Company which alleged that Act III “induced and persuaded” GE Capital Corporate Finance, which financed both Plitt and Act III, to deny them a loan in 1990, with Act III then illegally purchasing a large number of theaters in the Pacific Northwest and creating a monopoly in the process.
+Plitt further claimed that the loan which they were denied following Act III's meddling had gotten approved financing from GE.

 Acquisition by KKR

-KKR acquired Act III Theatres in October 1998 for $323 million plus the assumption of $338 million in debt.
+KKR acquired Act III Theatres in October 1997 for $323 million plus the assumption of $338 million in debt.
 The price represents and estimated 11.2x trailing cash flow and 8.8x pro forma cash flow.
 EBITDA for the group was $59 million for the 12 months ended December 31, 1996.
 At 11.2x trailing earnings, the acquisition of Act III represented one of the highest valuations ever paid for a chain of movie theaters.
 Later in 1998, KKR combined its theater operations with the United Artists Theatres held by Hicks Muse and together they acquired Regal Cinemas, creating what is today the largest chain of cinemas in the United States (which operates under the Regal name).
 In 1990, during the height of the 1990–92 recession, Boston Ventures placed a value on Act III Theatres of 4-5x cash flow while advising majority owner Norman Lear.
 Simultaneously, Boston Ventures was seeking to acquire various Act III assets.